IcyAltair/Pet-projects/simatrix/README.md

-Python module for matrix permutation
+Python module for matrix multiplication